-Detail Fund Account £'000 Net Asset Statement £' 000 Impact on total net assets £'000 Level 3 Investments £135,920 £135,920 £135,920 Our sample testing of level 3 investments indicated that the balance per the accounts is understated by £98m.
+Detail Fund Account £'000 Net Asset Statement £' 000 Impact on total net assets £'000 Level 3 Investments £135,920 £135,920 £135,920 Our testing of level 3 investments is still ongoing as we are still awaiting a number of valuation statements and audited accounts from third party investment managers.
+Our testing of level 3 investments to date has indicated that the balance per the accounts is understated by £104m.
 This is principally a function of the timing of the production of financial statements.
 Per the Fund's accounting policies, year end values for hard to value assets frequently contain 31 December values adjusted for cash which are then assessed by the auditor to ensure that the carrying value per the financial statements is not materially different from the fair value as at the audit date.
 We would typically expect to see a number of small variances as a result of this, usually netting out to a below trivial (and therefore non reportable) variance.
-The higher than usual variance is indicative of the wider uncertainty in the markets experienced during the year as markets responded to the pandemic.
-The Fund has obtained updated values (as at 31 March 2021) for all level 3 investments from the custodian and management have amended the financial statements.
+The higher than usual variance is indicative of the wider uncertainty in the markets experienced during the year as markets responded to the pandemic .
+The Fund has obtained updated values (as at 31 March 2021) for level 3 investments from the custodian and management have amended the financial statements.
 This has resulted in an increase to the value of investments of £135.920m.
-We have gained sufficient and appropriate assurance over the completeness and accuracy of this amendment.
+Our audit work in this area is still ongoing, therefore the value of this adjustment is still subject to change.
+As stated above we are still awaiting a significant number of third party confirmations and audited accounts in order for us to corroborate the values used by management and conclude that they are materially correct.
+We will report our updated findings to the Audit & Risk Management Committee.
 Overall impact £135,920 £135,920 £135,920